Last Updated on October 29, 2021 by Muhammad Junaid Khalid

 Can’t find something important on your Mac?
 If you regularly use the Time Machine backup feature, you can go back in time to restore files in Mac.
 You can also find folders, apps, emails, and contacts, and then restore them to a previous version.
 Let’s take a look at how to restore files from time machine feature in Mac.

 Restore Files from Time Machine Feature in Mac

 - First, open the app that held the missing file.
 For example, we’re going to restore a lost PDF from our Documents folder, so we’ll open Documents in the Finder.

 - Then click the Time Machine icon in your menu bar and select Enter Time Machine.

-If Time Machine isn’t in your menu bar, you can find it in System Preferences.
-Time Machine can help you browse files from the past, including old and deleted versions, so you can find exactly the file you need.
+- If Time Machine isn’t in your menu bar, you can find it in System Preferences.
+Time Machine backup feature can help you browse files from the past, including old and deleted versions, so you can find exactly the file you need.